 Light tackle is best for a fair yet fun battle against these feisty little critters.
-Spinning outfits in the 6- or 8-pound class are ideal and can still handle any lingering schoolie bass as well.
-My favorite perch combo is a 6-foot Lamiglas Tri-Flex TFX6015S spinning rod with a Team Daiwa Advantage spinning reel filled with Stren 8-pound mono.
-The TFX6015 is a relatively new rod from Lamiglas designed especially for jigging lead head and bucktail jigs.
+Spinning outfits in the 6- or 8-pound-line class are ideal and can still handle any lingering schoolie bass as well.

-Bouncing 1/16- to 1/8-ounce white or chartreuse marabou jigs or 2- to 3-inch chartreuse or pink twister tails on a 1/8-ounce lead head will account for a good share of perch as well.
-If you really want to put together a solid catch, add a night crawler to the jig.
-Keep in mind that the colors I mentioned have proven themselves effective over the course of time, but there are many productive colors such as red, yellow and black.
-It would be my strong suggestion to bring along an assortment should the fish be on the picky side.
+Of all these offerings, 1/16- to 1/8-ounce white or chartreuse marabou jigs are a must-have on hand.
+As a backup, 2- to 3-inch chartreuse or pink twister tails on a 1/8-ounce lead head will account for a good share of perch as well.
+Keep in mind that these colors have proven effective over the course of time, but there are many productive colors such as red, yellow and black.
+Bring along a healthy assortment should the fish be on the picky side.

 Despite the relative abundance and schooling nature of white perch, finding them day to day can be challenging.
-In creeks where tide and current play a significant role, my experience has shown that the top of the tide, at the start of the outgoing, is peak feeding time for perch.
-This is when food flushes out of the backs of creeks and estuaries.
+In creeks where tide and current play a significant role, the top of the outgoing tide—when food flushes out of the backs of creeks and estuaries— is peak feeding time for perch.
 More often than not, you will have to search out schools of perch with no visible clues to their location; prospecting is a key part of the game.
-Moving and casting around will by far outweigh the option of staying stationary while hoping that a school may swim your way.
+Covering water far outweighs the option of staying stationary while hoping that a school may swim your way.
 Tin boats and kayaks are perfect tools for plying tidal creeks and rivers as they give you access to areas that would otherwise be unreachable from shore, and they allow you to cover lots of water in a relatively short time.

 White Hot Perch Spots

-Just about any feeder creek or river that spills out into a bay or the Long Island Sound has potential for producing white perch in February and March.
+Just about any feeder creek or river that spills out into a bay has potential for producing white perch from January to March.